In my journey with Lyme disease, I’ve discovered a ton of natural ways to treat Lyme, including by using herbs for Lyme disease!

 At the bottom of this page, you’ll also find my recipe for an herbal tea for Lyme disease, which is the tea I use almost every day to help with support and Lyme symptoms as I’m healing.

+Please note that I’m not a doctor.
+This information is not intended to diagnose, treat, cure, or prevent any disease.
 This website contains affiliate links- meaning that if you follow a link to something I recommend, I might receive a small commission at no extra cost to you.
-I only recommend products I love!
 More info here.

 Herbs for Lyme disease